Deesingh92/Savage-MMA-Gym/README.md

   ##### As a returning Visitor, I want to fin any new updates in the timetable and workshops section:

-    - In the footer at every page the users can find a form to join and received emails with every update.
+    - When signing the users recieve a monthly e-mail with every update.

-    - Also Updates in the timetale will be highligh in the timetable.
+    - Also Updates in the timetable will be highlighted in the timetable.

   ##### As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have:

-    - At the bottom in index.html is section with "find Us": and "Contac us:" where users can find the contact information.

     - In the same section users can find social media links.